 If passed, the new rule would be the first of its kind in the world to specifically target App Stores.
 It would also have far-reaching consequences outside of South Korea, as Apple and Google’s policies are scrutinized around the world.

-Separately, Apple changed its App Store guidelines in response to a developer lawsuit filed in the United States.
+In response to a developer lawsuit filed in the United States, Apple changed its App Store guidelines.
 The Coalition for App Fairness, a developer group, has blasted the modifications as a “sham” that does not meet app manufacturers’ concerns.